VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

 * Lua coders from non-English speaking countries: please write your comments in English, unless you are 120% sure that the code will never be read by people who don't speak your language.
 * Assume your readers already know Lua so try not to teach that to them (it would show that you're really trying to teach it to yourself).
 But don't tell them that the code "speaks for itself" either because it doesn't.
 * Take time to document the tricky parts of the code.
 * Comments that contradict the code are worse than no comments.
-Always make a priority of keeping the comments up-to-date when the code changes!
+Always make a priority to keep the comments up-to-date when the code changes!
 ## Naming Conventions
 * Variable names with larger scope should be more descriptive than those with smaller scope
 * Avoid single letter names.
 Be descriptive with your naming.
 You can get away with single-letter names when they are variables in loops.